Singh-Shivani/Destini/README.md

-# Destini
+# Destini🔮
+A Flutter Application.

-Choose your own story!
+Choose story and build your own adventure game!!⚡